ringods/maven-concourse-pipeline/README.md

 The current project contains concourse artifacts, i.e. pipeline, tasks and script files.
 It does not build any specific project.

-The tutorial will be based on this directory layout:
+If you want to follow this tutorial you will need the following directory layout:
 ```
 concourse-tutorial
   |